dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 :::image type="content" source="media/get-started/new-solution.png" alt-text="Screenshot of the structure of a new .NET MAUI app.":::

 The first file pairing is *App.xaml*, a XAML file, and *App.xaml.cs*, a C# *code-behind* file associated with the XAML file.
 Both *App.xaml* and *App.xaml.cs* contribute to a class named `App` that derives from `Application`.
-The second file pairing is *AppShell.xaml* and *AppShell.xaml.cs*, which contribute to a class named `AppShell` that derives from `Shell`.
+The second file pairing is *AppShell.xaml* and *AppShell.xaml.cs*, which contribute to a class named `AppShell` that derives from <xref:Microsoft.Maui.Controls.Shell>.
 Most other classes with XAML files contribute to a class that derives from <xref:Microsoft.Maui.Controls.ContentPage>, and define the UI of a page.
 This is true of the *MainPage.xaml* and *MainPage.xaml.cs* files.

 The *MainPage.xaml* file has the following structure: